This post covers things to do in November in San Francisco, updated for 2023.

 Every holiday season, the Westin St. Francis puts up an incredible display for Christmas.

-This display will be put up in late November, just in time for Thanksgiving.
+This display usually goes up in November, just in time for Thanksgiving.

 There’s no need to purchase anything in order to walk into the lobby and see this attraction.